WMNH-LP

 WMNH-LP (95.3 FM, "WMNH-LP 95.3 FM") is a radio station licensed to serve the community of Manchester, New Hampshire.
 The station is owned by Manchester Public Television Service and airs a variety format.

 The station was assigned the WMNH-LP call letters by the Federal Communications Commission on October 21, 2014.

+The two longest-running programs on the station are the talk shows The Morning Show with Peter White and Matt Connarton Unleashed.